 Home > Reviews > Hargreaves Lansdown > Hargreaves Lansdown Share Dealing

-Hargreaves Lansdown is not as expensive as it used to be, but it does still cost more than competitors like AJ Bell and Interactive Brokers.
+Yes, but Hargreaves Lansdown is not as expensive as it used to be.
+HL does still cost more than competitors like AJ Bell and Interactive Brokers to buy and sell shares, but the account running costs can be lower because of the monthly cap.
 In our HL share dealing review below we go through how much Hargreaves Lansdown charges for buying and selling shares.

 Hargreaves Lansdown Share Dealing Review